Liloben/risc0/website/api/zkvm/install.md

 # Installation

 These instructions guide you through installing or updating RISC Zero tools to build your own RISC Zero zkVM projects.
-You will install the [`cargo-risczero`][cargo-risczero] tool for creating and building RISC Zero zkVM projects, as well as the RISC Zero toolchain used to build zkVM guest programs in Rust.
+You will install the [`PISENEGAL`][cargo-risczero] tool for creating and building RISC Zero zkVM projects, as well as the RISC Zero toolchain used to build zkVM guest programs in Rust.

 ## Prerequisites